GA Mentorship Awards

 The Faculty Mentor Award (FMA)

 The UC Berkeley Graduate Assembly Faculty Mentor Award honors members of the Berkeley faculty and teaching staff who have shown an outstanding commitment to mentoring, advising, and supporting graduate students.
 The Graduate Assembly presents three awards to selected mentors every year.
+Please note that this award is different from the Carol D. Soc Distinguished Graduate Student Mentoring Awards, which are also awarded to faculty each spring.

 The primary nominator must be a current graduate student or recent graduate (this past May or later) who has directly benefited from some aspect of the candidate’s mentoring or advising.
 Associate nominators can include undergraduates, postdocs, or consist of jointly written letters.